pegasystems/pega-helm-charts/charts/pega/README.md

 Configuration parameters:

 - `domain` - specify a domain on your network in which you create an ingress to the service.
 If not specified, no ingress is created.
 - `port` and `targetPort` - specify values other than the web node defaults of `80` and `8080`, respectively, if required for your networking domain.
 You can use these settings for external access to the stream tier when required.
+- `serviceType` - specify the [type of service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) you wish to expose.
+The default value is `LoadBalancer`.
 - `alb_stickiness_lb_cookie_duration_seconds` - when deploying on Amazon EKS, configure alb cookie duration seconds equal to passivation time of requestors.
 By default this is `3660`, or just over one hour.

 Example: